Hamzareedy/MAV_depth_estimation/README.md

 **TODO:**

-0. **Downsample the original input**
-1. **Change the output layer to be vector instead of depth map / Add custom SSIM loss function**
-2. **Data augmentation** -> focus on random clip & rotation, etc
+1. **Data augmentation** -> focus on random clip & rotation, etc
-3.  **Compare between MobielNet v1 & MobielNet v3 to see if we can furthur improve the data**
+2.  **Compare between MobielNet v1 & MobielNet v3 to see if we can furthur improve the data**
-4. **Use out-of-scene data for regularion** -> To improve model's generalization ability
+3. **Use out-of-scene data for regularion** -> To improve model's generalization ability

 ## Dataset